Limbo: Video Game Review

 This minimalist thematic style is further represented through the ambient sound-track.
 The “music” chronicles the nigh-storyboard nature of the game’s puzzles or set-pieces with an eclectic mix of ambient sounds and deep drones or hums.
 This arrangement brings merit to each and every piece of Limbo’s gameplay, with the stark and contextually sensitive musicality providing further depth, at least to the foreboding and ominous landscape presented.

-Gameplay of The Limbo Video Game
+Gameplay of The Limbo Video Game (2 out of 5)

 The mechanics of Limbo are never too strenuous for any experienced or even casual gamer.
 With traversal and movement bringing a surprising fidelity and weight to itself.
 Throughout the campaign, players will be tasked with solving various puzzles, each with its own unique principals and often solutions.
 This puzzling adventure gametype is helped immensely by the friction, inertia and overall physics engine, creating a weighty feel that is often missing from games using similar physics based situations.